asrayousuf/Team14-Anagrams-/README.md

 # Team14-Anagrams-
-Generate anagrams list from the sowpods dictionary
+Problem Statement: For each word in the sowpods dictionary, generate the list of anagrams of that word which exists in the dictionary.

+Instructions for running the code:
 Input Instructions:
-Store the input file with the name sowpodsInput.txt
+Store the input file with the name 'sowpodsInput.txt' on your Desktop

 Run the code

-Check for the output  in a file named anagramOutput.txt on your Desktop
+Check for the output  in a file named 'anagramOutput.txt' on your Desktop